fousa/trackkit/README.md

 - `InvalidData` thrown when the data object is empty.
 - `InvalidFormat` thrown when the data object can't be parsed.
+- `InvalidVersion` thrown when the data object contains an incorrect version of the GPX file.

 License
 =======